Hit and Run Motorcycle Accidents in Chicago, IL

 Legally passing a motorcycle is identical to passing a car, truck, or commercial vehicle.
 Always pass on the left and do not get too close or drive fast.

-Know that moving quickly around a motorcycle could create a blast of air followed by an intense vacuum that could cause the biker to lose control of the motorcycle.
+Knowing that moving quickly around a motorcycle could create a blast of air, followed by an intense vacuum that could cause the biker to lose control of the motorcycle.
 Always use excessive caution when passing a bike.

-Handle the case like any other accident.
+Handle the hit and run accident case like any other crash.
 If possible, collect contact information from other drivers, the biker, and eyewitnesses.
-Call 911 to initiate a police report and ask for EMTs to arrive at the scene to transport you to the emergency room.
+Then, call 911 to initiate a police report and ask EMTs arriving at the scene to transport you to the emergency room.

 While a concussion is not as life-threatening as other head trauma, it could cause severe consequences and possible death if internal bleeding is involved.

 If the motorcycle struck you in a hit-and-run accident, handle the crash just like any other collision.
-Call 911 to initiate a police report and ask for medical attention at the scene of the accident, even if you believe you are not injured.
+But, first, call 911 to initiate a police report and ask for medical attention at the scene of the hit and run accident, even if you believe you are not injured.

-Wait for the EMTs to transport you to the local hospital to ensure a competent emergency room doctor adequately diagnoses your condition.
-Note that many injuries take days or weeks to present, especially organ damage, internal bleeding, and small fractures.
+Then, wait for the EMTs to transport you to the local hospital to ensure a competent emergency room doctor adequately diagnoses your condition.
+Unfortunately, many injuries take days or weeks to present, especially organ damage, internal bleeding, and small fractures.

 If possible, take pictures of the physical damage and your injuries.
-You can file a compensation claim through your insurance coverage to pay for your hospital bills, medical expenses, lost wages, pain, and suffering.
+Then, you can file a compensation claim through your insurance coverage to pay for your hospital bills, medical expenses, lost wages, pain, and suffering.

 Let an Experienced Chicago Hit and Run Accident Lawyer Help You

-Contact our personal injury lawyers today at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free consultation to seek compensation and justice.
+Contact a personal injury lawyer today at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free consultation to seek compensation and justice.
 All discussions with our law firm remain confidential through an attorney-client relationship.

 We also represent family members who have lost a loved one through an under-insured (UIM) /un-insured (UM) wrongful death accident to ensure they have maximum compensation to recover their cost of medical treatment and lost income.